 An American printing OEM encountered a complication printing circuit boards onto polyimide film.
 The issue, in which their circuit boards were not properly adhering to the film, arose after the company switched from a domestic film manufacturer to an international film manufacturer.
 Previously, because of the success of their circuit board printing, the manufacturer did not require a supplier check.
 Yet, upon switching suppliers, these checks became crucial.
 The integrity of their surface cleanliness lost confidence, and a monitoring process became necessary.
 The company needed a way in which they could accurately measure and test the surface cleanliness of their polyimide from abroad, before shipping, in a clear and objective manner.

 Regaining Consistency with the Surface Analyst

-An engineer at the printing company had heard of the Surface Analyst™ and suggested to give it a try.
-The company used it to compare surface cleanliness levels on their former and current suppliers.
+An engineer at the printing company had heard of the Surface Analyst™ and suggested giving it a try.
+The company used it to compare the surface cleanliness levels of their former and current suppliers.
 The film surface on their new supplier did not maintain sufficient surface cleanliness like their former supplier.
-The difference revealed itself and the surface cleanliness requirement the new supplier needed to obtain, became clear.
+The difference revealed itself, and the surface cleanliness requirement the new supplier needed to obtain became clear.
 The international supplier was able to monitor and produce the desired surface cleanliness levels.
 Thus, the printing OEM gained the capability and habit of performing supplier checks before and after shipping.
-A controllable input produced a successful output.
+A controllable input produces a successful output.